-Max: See above, laughs at own jokes.
+Max: See above, laughs at her own jokes.

 Something That We’re Good At

 Kellie: He makes me feel loved and safe.
 So, I’d say he’s great at that.
-He’s really good at golf, computer related things, playing guitar and drums, and he has random bits of information on all different types of things.
+He’s really good at golf, computer-related things, playing guitar and drums, and he has random bits of information on all different types of things.
 He’s an extremely talented and intelligent man that I wish more people would recognize and appreciate.